ktor-doc-jp/ktor-doc-jp/pages/quickstart/gradle.md

 {:toc}

 ## Basic Kotlin `build.gradle` file (without Ktor)
-{: #initial-build-gradle }
+{: #initial }

-First of all, we need a skeleton `build.gradle` file including Kotlin.
+First of all, you need a skeleton `build.gradle` file including Kotlin.
 You can create it with any text editor, or just let intelliJ create it for you following the [IntelliJ guide](/quickstart/intellij-idea.html).